Dumboiroy/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-The given name/phone number/email already exists.
+The given details already exists.

     * 1b1.
 HeartLink shows an error message.